How to Choose the Best Pressure Relief Mattress

 • Cooler sleep surface for comfort

-• Automatically adjusts pressure without having to reposition patient (for example, while sleeping)
+• Automatically adjusts pressure without having to reposition the patient

 • Keeps skin drier, which is key to preventing skin breakdown